Deodand: Demise

 The rapid development of the railways during the 1830s saw an epidemic of railway deaths.
 The indifferent attitudes of the railway companies caused increasing public hostility.

 Under the common law of England and Wales, compensation could only be paid for physical damage to the claimant or their property.

 The families of fatal accident victims had no claim for purely emotional and economic loss.
 As a result, coroner's juries started to award deodands as a way of penalising the railways.

 On Christmas Eve 1841, in an accident on the Great Western Railway, a train ran into a landslip in Sonning Cutting and eight passengers were killed.
 The inquest jury assigned a deodand value of £1,000 to the train.
 Subsequently, a Board of Trade inspector exonerated the company from blame and the deodand was quashed on appeal, on technicalities.

 This alerted legislators, in particular Lord Campbell and the Select committee on Railway Labourers (1846).
 In the face of railway opposition, Campbell introduced a bill in 1845 to compensate victims.
 The bill led to the Fatal Accidents Act 1846, also known as Lord Campbell's Act.
 Campbell also introduced a bill to abolish deodands.
 The latter proposal, which became law as the Deodands Act 1846, to some extent mitigated railway hostility.

 In the United States

 In American law, the deodand has been cited as a source for the modern civil forfeiture doctrine.

-The constitutions of New Hampshire and Vermont prohibit deodands, along with the Idaho Criminal Code and the Rhode Island laws.
+The constitutions of New Hampshire and Vermont prohibit deodands, along with the Idaho Criminal Code and Rhode Island law.